 How Do You Use College Application Fee Waivers?

-We touched on this briefly, but let’s review how to submit application fee waivers whether you’re using the Common App, a College Board waiver, or a different form.
+We touched on this briefly, but let’s review how to submit application fee waivers whether you’re using the Common App, the Coalition App, a College Board waiver, or a different form.

 How to Use Common App Fee Waivers

-If you’re applying through the Common App, all you have to do is indicate that you’ll be using a fee waiver on your profile page, as pictured above, and indicate your reason.
-Your counselor will be prompted to approve your request.
+If you’re applying through the Common App, all you have to do is indicate that you’ll be using a fee waiver on your profile page, as pictured above, and give your reason.
+Your counselor will then be prompted to approve your request.

-If you already got an SAT or ACT fee waiver, then you shouldn’t have to do anything else, since your counselor will have already double checked your eligibility.
-If you didn’t, then you may need to provide her with some supporting documentation, like proof of income eligibility.
+If you already got an SAT or ACT fee waiver, you shouldn’t have to do anything else since your counselor will have already double-checked your eligibility.
+If you didn’t, then you might need to provide them with some supporting documentation, such as proof of income eligibility.

 How to Use College Board Waivers

-Your College Board fee waivers, whether you obtain them through your online account or from a Realize Your College Potential packet, will have a personalized code for you.
-If you’re applying to a school that’s not on the Common App, then it will likely ask you to enter this code or upload a scanned copy of your waiver within its online application.
+Your College Board fee waivers will have a personalized code for you.
+If you’re applying to a school that’s not on the Common App or Coalition App, then it will likely ask you to enter this code or upload a scanned copy of your waiver in its online application.

 How to Use Other Fee Waiver Forms

-If you’re using an NACAC or ACT, Inc form for non-Common App schools, then you won't get a personalized code.
-In most cases, you'll be asked to upload a scanned copy of the signed form into your application.
-Again, if you’re applying by mail or the school wants an original hard copy, then you should mail this form.
+If you’re using an NACAC or ACT, Inc. form for non-Common App and non-Coalition App schools, you won't get a personalized code.
+In most cases, you'll be asked to upload a scanned copy of the signed form to your application.
+Again, if you’re applying by mail or the school wants an original hard copy, you should mail this form.

-If the school needs any more information, then it will contact you and let you know.
-To prepare for this possibility at a non-Common App school, you should give them a call and ask about the process.
+If the school needs any more information, it will contact you and let you know.
+To prepare for this possibility, you should give them a call and ask about the process.
 A few colleges, like many in the California State system, only accept requests from in-state residents.

-There are over 2,000 colleges that approve fee waiver requests—you just have to figure out how your prospective colleges want you to submit your request.
+There are more than 2,000 colleges that approve fee waiver requests—you just have to figure out how your prospective colleges want you to submit your request.

-Everyone’s paths to college are different.
-Similarly, there are several different options for requesting application fee waivers, some straightforward, and others a little more complicated.
+Everyone’s path to college is different.
+Similarly, there are several different options for requesting application fee waivers, some straightforward and others a little more complicated.
 To make sure you’ve got your bases covered, let’s summarize the most important things to remember for students who want to waive the fees for applying to college.

 What to Remember About College Application Fee Waivers

 If and only if you’re eligible, you can get your college application fees waived.
-All of these college fee waiver forms constitute requests—ultimately, it’s up to your colleges to approve your request.
+All these college fee waiver forms constitute requests—ultimately, it’s up to your colleges to approve your request.

-The eligibility guidelines are much the same as for SAT and ACT fee waivers, the most common being a certain yearly family income and/or being part of the Federal Free or Reduced Lunch program.
+The eligibility guidelines are much the same as they are for SAT and ACT fee waivers, with the most common being a certain yearly family income and/or being part of the Federal Free or Reduced Lunch program.
 If you already got a testing fee waiver, then your counselor can approve your college app request without any further input from you.
-If not, then you may have to show her some document that proves your eligibility.
+If not, then you might have to show your counselor documentation that proves your eligibility.

-Common Application schools offer the easiest process.
-For schools not on the Common App, you may need to enter your code and/or upload, fax, or mail your College Board, ACT, or NACAC fee waiver forms.
-A handful of schools only approve in-state residents’ requests, so do the research on your prospective colleges.
+Common Application and Coalition Application schools offer the easiest processes.
+For schools not on the Common App or Coalition App, you might need to enter your code and/or upload, fax, or mail your College Board, ACT, or NACAC fee waiver forms.
+A handful of schools only approve in-state residents’ requests, so be sure to do the research on your prospective colleges.

 If all else fails, simply send a request, signed by yourself and your counselor, to your college.
-Mail or fax this letter, and, if you don’t hear back from your college, give them a call and ask if it was accepted.
+Mail or fax this letter, and if you don’t hear back from your college, give them a call and ask whether it was accepted.
 You might also be able to just email your request if the school allows it.

-If you're still picking out your colleges, you may be considering tuition cost as a factor.
-Check out these 27 colleges that offer the best financial aid!
+If you're still picking out your colleges, you might be considering tuition cost as a factor.
+Check out these colleges that offer the best financial aid.